HydrargyrumGames/HgWebcamObjectTracking/README.md

 # Hydrargyrum Games Webcam-Based Object-Tracking Solution

 ⭐Quick Summary of Product:

-"Hydrargyrum Object-Tracking solution" is a Chroma-Key based Object-Tracking solution packed with a wide range of features and equipped with a wide range of settings for Unity game engine users;
+<br>"Hydrargyrum Object-Tracking solution" is a Chroma-Key based Object-Tracking solution packed with a wide range of features and equipped with a wide range of settings for Unity game engine users;

 ⭐Detailed Describtion of Product: